lady-evernight/pybulkmailer/README.md

 pycert
 ======

-an attempt create a certificate maker tool for PyCon Philippines 2014
+An attempt create a certificate maker tool for PyCon Philippines 2014

+Goal: A script that accepts a CSV file which contains a list of attendee names then outputs multiple PDFS (certifacate of attendance)